-Three Biblical patterns of Jesus on how to talk to God in your quiet time
+Three Biblical patterns of Jesus on how to pray and talk to God in your quiet time

 There are few people in the Bible that God talked to audibly.
 Although we have the Scriptures as a way to listen to Him, who wouldn’t want to hear His voice?.
 In Deuteronomy 5:24, God’s chosen people heard His voice from the fire yet lived.
 Our sinful mortal body will perish before a Holy God yet through Jesus, we can come to Him so we may know His perfect will for us.
 Jesus demonstrated how we should talk to God.

 The Prophet Elijah spent time with God alone and God came to him in a “gentle whisper” (1 Kings 19:9, 12).
 Likewise, King David tells us that God frequently led him to a “quiet water” to be restored (Psalm 23:1-3), but Jesus showed the ultimate example of how we should pray.
 Though He spent much time with the crowd, He spent more time going to a lonely (erēmos) place to pray.
 (Luke 5:16)